sueddeutsche/editron/docs/doc-editron-editor.md

     }

     destroy() {
-        if (this.state == null) {
-            // check if we havent been destroyed yet return;
+        // check if we havent been destroyed yet if (this.state == null) {
+            return;
         }
-        this.state = null;

         // remove all event listeners not yet unregistered on dom elements
         // ...

-        // and maybe acleanup the dom
+        // maybe cleanup the dom
         this.dom.innerHTML = "";

+        // free the state and flag instance to be deleted this.state = null;
     }
 }
 ```